tabraha1/software-engineer/README.md

   - Cross-cutting concern:
     * functionality that is used in multiple areas, possibly spanning multiple layers of the application
     * security, logging, caching, and error handling

+  - an API gateway cross-cutting concerns, such as security and caching
+    * API gateway as a centralized, coordination layer between individual services and consumers
+    * gateway-level pre-authentication logic, caching, flow control and other cross cutting concerns

 1. Synchronous request
     - when a client makes a synchronous request, it waits for a response